aljawaid/ApplicationBranding/README.md

 - Show User IP Address
 - Show application name and copyright
 - Include metadata and generic logo (for when sharing links)
-- Show Unsplash image background
+- Show Unsplash random image as background or use plain white
 - Faster login switching between users by hovering over the username and password fields
 - [Customizer](https://github.com/creecros/Customizer) Compatibility:
   - After installing this plugin, Customizer shows the Custom Note feature retaining its hook (`'template:auth:login-form:newbox'`)